rnag/dataclass-wizard/docs/common_use_cases/meta.rst

             key_transform_with_dump = 'SNAKE'

         MyStr: str
+        MyNestedClass: 'MyNestedClass'

+    @dataclass
+    class MyNestedClass:
         MyDate: date

     @dataclass
     class SecondClass(JSONWizard):
         # If `SecondClass` were to define it's own `Meta` class, those changes
-        # would only be applied to `SecondClass`, and no other dataclass.
+        # would only be applied to `SecondClass` and any nested dataclass
+        # by default.
         # class _(JSONWizard.Meta):
         #     key_transform_with_dump = 'PASCAL'